tuxcanfly/annyong/README.md

     annyong <flags> <cmd> <args>

-will run the `cmd` with `args` n times in parallel and interrupt each one after a random time
+will run the `cmd` with `args` n times and interrupt each one after a random time

-to control the times and duration before interrupt, use the following flags
+to control the times and duration before interrupt, use the following flags (defaults indicated)

 flags
 =====

-    -times=10
-    -minwait=1
-    -maxwait=30
+    -times=10 // number of times to re-launch the cmd -minwait=1 // minimum seconds after before interrupting -maxwait=30 // maximum seconds after before interrupting -parallel=false // when true runs the cmd in parallel using goroutines